Deconstructing the Goldilocks Zone of Neural Network Initialization: Features of the Goldilocks Zone

 By the orthogonality assumption on logit gradient means $c_k$, the norm of this quantity is $d\sigma_c^2\lVert \hat{Q}-Q\rVert$.
-In Figure \ref{Fig:GradOverlap} (right), we confirm this linear relationship on LeNet-5 shockingly well.
+In Figure \ref{Fig:GradOverlap}b, we confirm this linear relationship on LeNet-5 shockingly well.
 Normally, randomly-initialized models are biased and have non-uniform average priors $\hat{Q}$, so that $\lVert\hat{Q}-Q\rVert>0$.
 In this case, we expect loss gradients computed on two potentially unrelated but balanced datasets to have considerable overlap as both should align with the non-zero expected gradient.
-Indeed, Figure \ref{Fig:GradOverlap} (left) shows that gradients of LeNet-5 computed on CIFAR-10 and on random images drawn from a Gaussian have cosine similarity $>0.7$, which is quite noteworthy for a 61,170-dimensional space.
-In constrast, for low-confident models that always predict uniform distribution (e.g., when $\alpha\ll 1$), logit gradients cancel each other out when computed on a large balanced batch.
-Hence, rather counterintuitively, we derive that high positive curvature is associated with low-norm cross-entropy gradients for balanced datasets, as we verified in Figure \ref{Fig:Scatters}.
+Indeed, Figure \ref{Fig:GradOverlap}a shows that gradients of LeNet-5 computed on CIFAR-10 and on random images drawn from a standard Gaussian have cosine similarity $>0.7$ when priors $Q$ and $\hat{Q}$ disagree, which is quite noteworthy for a 61,170-dimensional space.
+In contrast, for low-confident models that always predict uniform distribution (e.g., when $\alpha\ll 1$, see Figure \ref{Fig:GradOverlap}a right), logit gradients cancel each other out when computed on a large balanced batch.
+Hence, rather counterintuitively, we derive that large positive curvature is associated with low-norm cross-entropy gradients for balanced datasets.

 \paragraph{Model confidence \& initial loss.} \citet{goldilocks} observed that initializations with higher positive curvature tend to also have lower initial loss, which is often considered favorable for learning \citep{tempcheck}.
 Now, this relationship comes naturally since both phenomena are associated with low-confidence models.
 Indeed, the expected cross-entropy loss on samples from class $k$ is $\mathbb{E}_{p|y=k}(-\log p_{k})$, which is lower bounded by $-\log\mathbb{E}_{p|y=k}p_k$ by virtue of Jensen's inequality.
 If the softmax output $p$ is independent of the input's class identity $y$---a reasonable assumption for randomly-initialized models---then the lower bound is just $-\log\mathbb{E}p_k=-\log\hat{Q}_k$.
 Thus, the total expected loss is no less than $\sum_{k=1}^{K}(-\log\hat{Q}_k)\geq K\log K$ with equality when the expected model prediction $\hat{Q}$ is uniform.
 In principle, the model does not have to always be uncertain for $\hat{Q}$ to be uniform; the predictions can even be one-hot if all classes are equally-likely to be chosen.
 However, this symmetry is practically unachievable for randomly-initialized models, not to mention that the above bound becomes quite loose when the model makes confident mistakes.
 The right plot in Figure \ref{Fig:Scatters} confirms that lower initial losses correspond to higher average entropy of softmax output and, hence, larger positive curvature.